peng8350/flutter_pulltorefresh/README.md

 ## How to use?

+tips:
-Because 1.3.0 has made great changes to the internal, version 1.3.0-1.3.9 is not recommended to use,there has a lot of Bug , 1.4.0 began to stabilize.
+1.Because 1.3.0 has made great changes to the internal, version 1.3.0-1.3.9 is not recommended to use,there has a lot of Bug , 1.4.0 began to stabilize.
+2.Make sure flutter sdk version >= 1.2.1

 ```

    dependencies: